wish13yt/ConsoleFaker/README.md

 # ConsoleFaker
- Console.logs from fake extensions with weird names.
+Console.logs from fake extensions with names that would be bad for a scammer.
 Designed for scambaiters.
+# WARNING
+This is not guarenteed to trick any scammer you scambait, and I am not responsible for anything that may occur.
 # list of fake extension names
 AntiVirus Pro
 <br>